dataninja-python/iGarageSale/README.md

 * Adding images with proper styling

+* When all items are deleted, app crashes on Heroku

 ## Wins
 * Understand that CRUD translates to: post = create, get = read, put = update, delete = delete.